What is a Cataract?

 Subcapsular Cataract

 A subcapsular cataract occurs at the back of the lens.
-People with diabetes or those taking high doses of steroid medicines have a higher danger of forming a subcapsular cataract.
+People with diabetes or those taking high doses of steroid medicines have a greater danger of forming a subcapsular cataract.

 Nuclear Cataract

 A nuclear cataract grows deep in the central area (nucleus) of the lens.
-Nuclear cataracts typically are connected with ageing.
+Nuclear cataracts are typically connected with aging.

 Cortical Cataract

-A cortical cataract is recognised by white, wedge-like opacities that start in the periphery of the lens and work their way to the centre in a spoke-like style.
-This type of cataract occurs in the lens cortex, which is the part of the lens that surrounds the central nucleus.
+A cortical cataract is recognized by white, wedge-like opacities that start in the periphery of the lens and work their way to the center in a spoke-like style.
+This type of cataract occurs in the lens cortex, which is the lens surrounding the central nucleus.

 Besides progressing age, cataract threat elements include: